Southern Exposure's Fall/Winter Gardening Guide

 At near-freezing temperatures, run sprinklers at night to keep frost-tender plants (ones too large to cover easily) alive for a couple extra weeks of production.
 Ideally, when planting, group tall plants like okra and tomatoes close together for running sprinkler.

 Persephone dates: when days are too short (less than 10 hours) for growth to happen.
 Depends on latitude - in central Virginia, ~Nov 20-Jan 20 - but because cold weather doesn't really kick in until mid-December, and then the ground stays cold a long while, the effective dates here are more like Dec 15-Feb 15.
 During mild winters, some growth may still happen even during these short days, while in cold but sunny weather, crops in greenhouses, coldframes, and under row covers will continue to grow.

 Watering: in hot weather, it can be hard to germinate some seed.
-Ideal = plant right before a rain storm, or plant in the evening and give the soil a good soaking.
+Ideal would be to plant right before a rain storm, or plant in the evening and give the soil a good soaking.
 Water soil lightly every day until seeds emerge.
-Drip irrigation very helpful for fussy crops like carrots.
+Drip irrigation is very helpful for fussy crops like carrots.

 Some seeds like cilantro and lettuce have trouble germinating in hot weather, but will grow fine once they've germinated.
-Helpful technique = chill seed beforehand, plant in evening, soak soil with cold water, and keep soil covered with burlap or boards until seeds emerge (3+ days for lettuce, 5+ days for cilantro).
-Remove burlap or boards promptly, else grasshoppers may lurk underneath and eat the seedlings!
+Helpful technique: chill seed beforehand, plant in evening, soak soil with cold water, and keep soil covered with burlap or boards until seeds emerge (3+ days for lettuce, 5+ days for cilantro).
+Remove burlap or boards promptly, otherwise grasshoppers may lurk underneath and eat the seedlings!

 Some seeds like spinach and beets will germinate in hot weather, but then the seedlings will wilt in the heat and die off within 1-2 weeks; for these, need to wait until September for reliable survival.